Hydroelectricity (also known as hydro) is a well-developed renewable energy technology that has been around for more than a century.

 While hydro plants can have very large capacities, the amount of electricity they generate can vary considerably from year to year depending on rainfall and electricity demand.
 Hydro can provide both baseload and peak load electricity, and hydro generators can start up and supply maximum power within 90 seconds.

-Hydro power accounted for 33.9 per cent of the clean energy and 5.7 per cent of Australia’s overall electricity in 2017.
+Hydro power accounted for 35.2 per cent of total clean energy generated and 7.5 per cent of Australia’s overall electricity in 2018.
 There are more than 120 working hydro power stations in Australia, with most of the nation's hydroelectricity generated by Hydro Tasmania's network of power plants and the Snowy Mountains Hydro Scheme in New South Wales.

 The Australian National University (ANU) has also identified 22,000 potential pumped hydro sites across Australia.
 So many good quality pumped hydro sites were identified that the ANU says that only the top 0.1 per cent of these would be needed to provide the necessary support for a 100 per cent renewable energy system in Australia.